 FREE with the New York Pass

-The New York Pass currently has a TrustScore rating of 8.2/10 on Trust Pilot, which makes it one of the highest rated sightseeing passes.
+They’re also recommended by Expedia and the New York Pass currently have a TrustScore rating of 4.3/5 on Trust Pilot.
 Over 3.5 million travelers have used the pass and 9 out of 10 customers recommend the New York Pass to their friends.

 How the New York Pass Works

 Simply buy your chosen pass for one flat rate and download your pass instantly on your smartphone using their App (or get it delivered).
 Then scan your pass to enter any of the 100+ attractions.

 No cash or tickets are needed.
 And there’s no limit on how many attractions you can visit with your New York Pass.

 This tourism pass is the most popular with visitors to New York City because it has the potential to save you A LOT of money.
 By visiting just three attractions per day, you can save 70% vs. paying at the gate.
 Visiting two attractions per day can save you nearly 50% off the regular ticket price.

 Many of the top-rated attractions in NYC cost $25-$40 per person to visit, which can get pretty expensive for travelers.
 If you’re already planning to visit some of these popular attractions, buying the New York Pass can easily save you 50% to 70% off the regular ticket price.
 Who wouldn’t want to save extra money?